PragmaticCoding/PragmaticCoding.github.io/_posts/2025-06-12-extractors.md

 `ObservableLists` (and `ObservableSets`, and `ObservableMaps`, for that matter), are designed to invalidate and trigger `Listeners` when items are add or removed from them.
 Screen elements like `ListView`, `TableView` and the pop-ups in `ComboBox` will automatically update when the `ObservableLists` that back them are updated.

-But what about those cases where your `ObservableList` is made of up composed objects?
+But what about those cases where your `ObservableLists` are made of up composed objects?
 Is it possible to detect that an `ObservableList` has changed when one of the fields inside an item has changed?

 That's what "extractors" are for.
 They allow you to detect changes to `Property` fields inside the items in your list, and to trigger `Listeners` on the `ObservableList` as a result.